 There are also a number of differences between the two years.
 There is a 2% drop in the number of male students who qualified in 2008/2009 as opposed to 2007/2008, despite the total number of students being slightly higher in the second year.
 As for the certificates students chose to take, there is an increased preference for Cambridge UCLES CELTA and other degrees for female and male students combined in 2008/2009 as compared to the previous year.

 Depending on how much time you have left and whether you managed to write at least 150 words, you may decide to write a separate concluding paragraph.
 You can also just use the last paragraph to serve as a conclusion.

-It’s OK not to have a separate concluding paragraph, because in this part of the writing exam you are not summing up arguments or expressing personal opinions.
+It’s OK not to have a separate concluding paragraph, because in this part of the IELTS Writing exam you are not summing up arguments or expressing personal opinions.

 One helpful way of presenting numbers is using percentages.